- Chart

 History and Background

-Boot Barn was founded in 1978 in Irvine, California.
-It has grown from a single store to a national retailer specializing in western and work-related footwear, apparel, and accessories.
+Boot Barn Holdings Inc. was founded in 1978.
+It started as a single store and has grown to become a leading retailer of western and work-related footwear, apparel, and accessories in the United States.
 The company went public in 2014.

 Core Business Areas